IDLC VC invests in Barikoi

 IDLC Venture Capital, IDLC Asset Management Limited's alternative investment wing, has recently invested in BariKoi Technologies Limited.
 Barikoi is a software company building mapping solutions for businesses and government agencies in Bangladesh.

-Md Al-Amin Sarker Tayef and Sadman Sakib founded the startup in 2018 to build Bangladesh's geo-spatial mapping infrastructure, reads a press release.
+Md Al-Amin Sarker Tayef and Sadman Sakib founded the startup in 2018 to build Bangladesh's geo-spatial mapping infrastructure.

 Global mapping solution providers lack the high volume of data required for local operations.
 Barikoi's mapping infrastructure fits this market gap and has built some of the best location-based SaaS products.